Who are our partners?

 - Build interest in developing an Oregon-wide research program that studies the effectiveness of intervention programs designed to improve total worker health.

-The Oregon Healthy Workforce Center invited stakeholders at the Oregon Health & Science University to engage in a conversation about improving the safety, health, and well-being of OHSU employees.
-In order to facilitate a well-informed and fruitful dialogue, we invited colleagues from diverse backgrounds and experiences at OHSU, which led to an enriching discussion powered by decision-makers and leaders from Human Resource, Risk Management, AFSCME (public employees’ union), School of Medicine, Occupational Health, Environmental Safety and Health, and Transportation.
+For our 2019 Partners' Luncheon, we invited stakeholders at the Oregon Health & Science University to engage in a conversation about improving the safety, health, and well-being of OHSU employees.
+In order to facilitate a well-informed and fruitful dialogue, we invited colleagues from diverse backgrounds and experiences at OHSU.
+This Partners' Luncheon led to an enriching discussion powered by decision-makers and leaders from Human Resource, Risk Management, AFSCME (public employees’ union), School of Medicine, Occupational Health, Environmental Safety and Health and Transportation.

-Among many take-aways from this 2-hour event were the passion that our colleagues felt for enhancing worker well-being, the drive to tackle what are some compelling concerns, and the quiet dedication toward making a difference at every level.
-We look forward to bolstering our partnerships with our colleagues at OHSU, boost our collaborative strengths and efforts, and bring Total Worker Health home.
+Among many take-aways from this 2-hour event were the passion that our colleagues felt for enhancing worker well-being, the drive to tackle what are some compelling concerns and the quiet dedication toward making a difference at every level.
+We look forward to bolstering our partnerships with our colleagues at OHSU, boost our collaborative strengths and efforts and bring forth future efforts in Total Worker Health.

 Representatives from organizations across Oregon gathered at Portland State University on October 6, 2017 for the Study for Employment Retention of Veterans (SERVe) Employer Summit.
 SERVe, a 5-year study funded by the Department of Defense, is aimed at increasing the retention of veteran employees within organizations and improving the health and well-being of veterans and their families through supervisor training.